Another new feature in C2 are the struct-functions.

 for more examples, see the tests in c2compiler/test/Functions/struct_functions/

-Or another example, which also uses the opaque pointers: Module inner offers an API:
+See below a more complex example, which uses opaque pointers.
+The module inner offers an API:

 module inner;